-- Once you have assembled the processor heatsink module (PHM) by following the instructions listed on page 29, you are ready to install the processor heatsink module (PHM) into the CPU socket on the motherboard.
-To install the PHM into the CPU socket, follow the instructions below. - 2.
-Locate the triangle (pin 1) on the CPU socket, and locate the triangle (pin 1) at the corner of the PHM that is closest to "1."
-(If you have difficulty locating pin 1 of the PHM, turn the PHM upside down.
-With the LGA-lands side facing up, you will note the hollow triangle located next to a screw at the corner.
-Turn the PHM right side up, and you will see a triangle marked on the processor clip at the same corner of hollow triangle.) - 3.
-Carefully align pin 1 (the triangle) on the the PHM against pin 1 (the triangle) on the CPU socket. - 4.
-Once they are properly aligned, insert the two diagonal oval holes on the heatsink into the guiding posts. - 5.
-Using a T30 Torx-bit screwdriver, install four screws into the mounting holes on the socket to securely attach the PHM onto the motherboard starting with the screw marked "1" (in the sequence of 1, 2, 3, and 4).
+- 1. Locate the triangle (pin 1) on the CPU socket, and locate the triangle (pin 1) at the corner of the PHM that is closest to "1."
+(If you have difficulty locating pin 1, turn the PHM upside down.
+With the underside of the CPU facing up, you can see the hollow triangle located next to a screw at the corner.
+Turn the PHM right side up, and you will see a triangle marked on the processor clip at the same corner as hollow triangle.) - 2.
+Align pin 1 (the triangle) on the the PHM over pin 1 (the triangle) on the CPU socket. - 3.
+Align the two holes at diagonal corners of the PHM onto the two guide posts on the socket bracket and carefully drop the PHM onto the socket. - 4.
+Use a T30 Torx-bit screwdriver to install four screws into the mounting holes on the socket to securely attach the PHM onto the motherboard in the sequence of 1, 2, 3, and 4, as marked on the heatsink label.
+Gradually tighten each to assure even pressure.